andschdk/image-saliency-example/README.md

+# Modified version of Image Saliency example to include directional cues
 # Highlighting Areas of Interest in an Image Using Saliency

 Quantify and visualize where people are likely to look in an image.